cybertraining-dsc/fa20-523-349/project/project.md

 First, we start from Indy500 and use Indy500-2018 as validation set.
 Then we investigate the generalization capability of the model on data of the other events.
 ![alt text](https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-349/main/project/images/Untitled6.png)

-## 4. Methodology

-### Data preprocessing
+###  Structure of the log file

 The Multi-Loop Protocol is designed to deliver specific dynamic and static data that is set up and produced by the INDYCAR timing system.
 This is accomplished by serially streaming data that is broken down into different record sets.
 This information includes but is not limited to the following:

-Completed lap results
+- Completed lap results
-Time line passing or crossing results
+- Time line passing or crossing results
-Completed section results
+- Completed section results
-Current run or session information
+- Current run or session information
-Flag information
+- Flag information
-Track set up information including segment definitions Competitor information
+- Track set up information including segment definitions
+- Competitor information
-Announcement information
+- Announcement information

 The INDYCAR MLP is based on the AMB Multi-Loop Protocol version 1.3.
 This document contains the